Luizenmolen: First Luizenmolen (1864–1955)

-Second Luizenmolen 1992–present
+Second Luizenmolen (1992–present)

 By 1955, only drawings, paintings, a postcard, and a single German wheat millstone from the original Luizenmolen remained, with other relics preserved at the Beguinage of Anderlecht.
-A handful of Anderlecht residents, unwilling to accept the loss of their mill, rallied around Éric Tomas, who would later become president of the Brussels Parliament, leading to the creation of the non-profit association Luizenmolen-Anderlecht in 1992 with the goal of reconstructing the mill.
+A handful of local residents, unwilling to accept the loss of their mill, rallied around Éric Tomas, who would later become president of the Brussels Parliament.
+This led to the creation of the non-profit association Luizenmolen-Anderlecht in 1992, with the goal of reconstructing the mill.

-The project, supported by the King Baudouin Foundation, was carried out near the old miller’s house and historic mound, with plans by architect Georges Piron and technical advice from Levende Molens.
+The project, supported by the King Baudouin Foundation, was carried out near the old miller's house and historic mound, with plans by the architect Georges Piron and technical advice from Levende Molens.
 Millwrights Herman and Guido Peel executed the construction, including a new mound positioned a short distance from the original site.
-By May 1998, the mill body was placed on the pivot, which spent the winter without sails, and the fully operational Luizenmolen was inaugurated on 29 May 1999, marking the last windmill built in Belgium in the 20th century.
-The first volunteer millers were Jan Delcour, Eric Diederich, and Bruno Steinrück; by 2011 only Diederich remained active, later joined by Mohamed El Harchi and Willy Stas in 2013.
+By May 1998, the mill body was placed on the pivot, which spent the winter without sails, and the fully operational Luizenmolen was inaugurated on 29 May 1999, marking the last windmill to be built in Belgium in the 20th century.
+The first volunteer millers were Jan Delcour, Eric Diederich, and Bruno Steinrück; by 2011, only Diederich remained active, later joined by Mohamed El Harchi and Willy Stas in 2013.

-Maintenance work has included repairs to subsidence in 2009, replacement of oak foundation blocks in 2013, and reinforcement of cross plates in 2016 following concerns about structural stability.

 By decree of 8 February 2007, the Luizenmolen was listed as a protected monument for its historical, aesthetic, and ethnological value.
-On 1 October 2016, it received the “Active Mill 2016” designation from Molenforum Vlaanderen, recognising its architectural quality, technical operation, and community involvement.
+Maintenance work has included subsidence repairs in 2009, replacement of oak foundation blocks in 2013, and reinforcement of cross plates in 2016, following concerns about structural stability.
+On 1 October 2016, the mill received the "Active Mill 2016" designation from Molenforum Vlaanderen, recognising its architectural quality, technical operation, and community involvement.

 As of late 2023, the mill is temporarily out of operation due to urgent repairs to the sails and internal staircase, with a subsidy request submitted to the Brussels-Capital Region.
 While it can no longer produce saleable flour, the mill continues to host workshops and remains open to visitors.

 Description

 The Luizenmolen is a post mill constructed primarily from oak, with red pine and cedar used for cladding and mechanical components.
 The mill body rotates around a central vertical post to face the wind, supported by four sets of diagonal braces resting on two horizontal cross plates mounted on four brick piers, with the taller piers traditionally aligned north–south.
 The mill weighs approximately 35 t.

 The structure contains two floors: an upper stone floor and a lower flour floor.
 It has two pairs of millstones, each 1.2 m in diameter, with the upper runner stones rotating and the lower bedstones remaining stationary.
-The sails are 12 m long with a total span of 24.5 m, constructed with iron rods, wooden planks, and an oak lattice, and the gabled roof and wind-facing walls are covered with cedar tiles.
-The mill was built using traditional methods that minimise the use of metal in its construction.
+The sails are 12 m long with a total span of 24.5 m, constructed with iron rods, wooden planks, and an oak lattice.
+The gabled roof and wind-facing walls are covered with cedar tiles.
+The mill was built using traditional methods that minimised the use of metal in its construction.